Huegoxaga/notes/algorithm/README.md

   - Binary Recursion - Each recursive method call itself twice.
   - Multiple Recursion - Each recursive method call itself more than twice.
 - For binary and multiple recursion, the methods call itself as deep as possible than call the sibiling methods after all its recursive methods are called

-- Dynamic Programming
+#### Dynamic Programming

 - Commonly referred to as DP
 - It optimizes native recursive algorithm by saving the intermeditate result from recursive calls in a list in the memory, it reduces the complex of a recursive algorithm that would take exponential time further by pruning duplicated recursive calls when the result of a similar method call can be find in the result list
+- DP techniques
+  - Top-Down (Memoization)
+    - Analyze from the end result, assume its known
+    - Tracks result in a dictionary and check if a result key exists with hash map
+  - Bottom-Up (Tabulation)
+    - Pre-allocate an empty list to store all result and add intermediate results along the way, until the final result is shown at the end of the list
+    - Analyze in timely order (from the base case up)

-- Backtracking
+#### Backtracking

 - It is a technique that build a solution incrementally and remove all the solutions that does not satisfy the constraints of the problem at any point of time
 - the depth-first search (DFS) method is an implementation of backtracking
   - The goal is to explore all possible solutions to a problem
   - The dfs function is implemented as follows:
     1. The exit condition always goes first
     2. The code before recursive calls are executed from top to bottom until the exit condition is met
     3. Multiple recursive calls can be performed, they controls the traversal order of the data
     4. The lines after the recursive calls are executed after all above recursive methods are returned when base condition is met.
 They are doing backtracking from bottom to top
     5. The returned value pass data between the recursive method for decision making
   - It can be an iterative algorithm by using a stack, the stack can track the nodes that are visited by popping and to be visited by pushing

 ### Parallel